raindevteam/rain/README.md

 4. [Current Features](#features)
 5. [Setups](#setups)

-RainBot was essentially just another IRC bot.
+Rain(Bot) was essentially just another IRC bot.
 However, the goal now is to give a user an API, or rather a framework, that they can leverage to quickly develop IRC bots, simple or complex.
 This package already includes three predefined installs of the bot, the default install shows how one can build a simple but very useful IRC bot that leverages RPC to enable pluggable modules.
 The